-If you’re like many of us busy parents here in Portland, you may be just a bit behind in getting ready for the Halloween trick or treating.
-Maybe you have decided to avoid the National Lampoon style top to bottom yard decorating, but still want to get some fun Halloween time in with the family.
+If you’re like many of us busy parents here in Portland, you maybe just a bit behind in getting ready for the Halloween trick or treating.
+Maybe you have decided to avoid the National Lampoon-style top to bottom yard decorating, but still, want to get some fun Halloween time in with the family.
 For a lot of us around the Portland area that involves the pumpkin patch followed by some pumpkin carving.

-Yes parents we are behind, but it’s not too late to plan something fun with the family and friends.
-With our perfect Portland climate for growing pumpkins, there are numerous pumpkin patches that can not only land you the perfect pumpkin for carving, but also provide a memorable time out of the house this Fall.
+Yes, parents, we are behind, but it’s not too late to plan something fun with the family and friends.
+With our perfect Portland climate for growing pumpkins, there are numerous pumpkin patches that can not only land you the perfect pumpkin for carving but also provide a memorable time out of the house this Fall.
 If your next question is “yes, but what Portland area pumpkin patch should we go to”, then we have a few suggestions that should make your list.

 Cool Portland Area Pumpkin Patches

 With literally tons of pumpkin patches scattered all around the Portland Metro area, we have put together a list of a few of the best.
-They are listed by area and each have a description that will help you determine what they have and whether it is a good fit for your family.
+They are listed by area and each has a description that will help you determine what they have and whether it is a good fit for your family.

 Westside Portland Area Pumpkin Patches